rebelsky/csc301-jekyll/_dev/_exams/exam02.md

 ### Problem 3: Randomly selecting courses

-Professor P and his advisee are working on preregistration.
-While they've agreed on the first three courses, they are debating what the student should take for the fourth course.
+Professor R and their advisee are working on preregistration.
+While they've agreed on the first three courses (CS, Studio Art, and Foreign Language), they are debating what the student should take for the fourth course.
 It could be an humanities course or it could be be a social science course.
 They've made a list of possible courses.
 They decide to repeatedly apply the following process for narrowing down the list of courses.

 * Randomly pick two courses from the list.
 * If the two courses are in the same division, that's a sign that